 The Education and Care Services National Regulations requires approved providers and nominated supervisors to ensure their services have policies and procedures in place for children's sleep and rest having regard to the ages, developmental stages and individual needs of the children.
-Our Sleep and Rest Policy will assist management, educators and other staff to ensure that all children have appropriate opportunities to sleep, rest and relax in accordance with their individual needs whilst attending the service.
+Our Sleep and Rest Policy will assist management, educators and other staff to ensure that all children have appropriate opportunities to sleep, rest and relax in accordance with their individual needs whilst attending the Service.

-Our Service will ensure that all children have appropriate opportunities to sleep, rest and relax in accordance with their individual needs.
 The risk of Sudden Infant Death Syndrome (SIDS) for infants will be minimised by following practices and guidelines set out by the national authority on safe sleeping practice for infants and children- Red Nose (formerly SIDS and Kids).
 Our policy sets out quality practice and is informed by recognised and evidence-based principles.
-Safe Sleep practices are informed by Red Nose and guidance from ACEQCA.
+Safe sleep practices are informed by Red Nose and guidance from ACEQCA.
 We have a duty of care to ensure children are provided with a high level of safety when sleeping and resting and every reasonable precaution is taken to protect them from harm and hazard.
-In meeting the Service's duty of care, it is a requirement that all educators implement and adhere to this policy and associated procedures to ensure we respect and cater for each child's specific needs and ensure all risks are appropriately addressed at all times.
+In meeting the

+Service's duty of care, it is a requirement that all educators implement and adhere to this policy and associated procedures to ensure we respect and cater for each child's specific needs and ensure all risks are appropriately addressed.